GUARDIANS-infrastructure/Project3D-artefacts/UAT/RDDP_UAT/RDDP_UAT_01-cohort_beacon/RDDP_UAT_01-template.md

 ## Test logs

-> Provide additional details if needed
+> Provide additional details, comments or suggestions if needed